jbachurski/tenebris/README.md

 ## Description

 Fight your way out of a maze you (and the game) can't remember.
-You can only remember the tiles that you can see around you; if you move away from an area and move back, you may notice that the passageways have.
+You can only remember the tiles that you can see around you; if you move away from an area and move back, you may notice that the passageways have changed.

 Place down torches (by pressing E) to remember a small area around the torch.
 Watch out though, as the passageway leading to the torch could also be forgotten.